Fast read

 Solar hot water systems are a popular way for Australians to produce hot water while utilising solar energy.
 Solar thermal panels convert sunlight into heat, which is then stored in a container until needed.

-While the system will still work on cloudy days, multiple days of overcast weather can affect its efficiency and production rate.
+While the system will still work on cloudy days, multiple days of overcast weather can affect its energy efficiency and production rate.

-Most solar hot water systems come with a backup booster, be it electric or gas, in case the temperature drops below a certain point.
+Most solar hot water systems come with a backup booster, be it electric or natural gas, in case the water temperature drops below a certain point.
 Then the booster kicks in to heat the water to the correct temperature.

 What happens to my solar hot water system when it’s cloudy?

 Australia has the highest solar radiation per square metre for any continent.
 This is why it’s no surprise that most Australians are turning to solar energy as a way to power their homes and also to produce hot water.
 Solar hot water is a product of solar thermal panels converting sunlight into heat.
-For this to occur, a solar water heater, consisting of collectors and a tank, is installed in a location that receives high amounts of sunlight.
-After the water is heated, it is stored in the tank until needed.
-The tank can be located on your roof or the side of the house.
+But will your solar hot water work when it’s cloudy?

-The one where the tank is separated from the collectors is called a split system.
 Whether for cleaning or housework, it makes sense to utilise the sun’s energy to create your hot water, as hot water can contribute up to 40% to a household’s energy bill.

 However, despite the ever-growing increase in solar adoption, the one question always tossed around is whether your solar-powered systems will work when the sun isn’t shining.
 This question applies to solar PV but also to solar hot water systems.